techwithanirudh/coolify-docs/swarm.md

 systemctl enable docker
 ```

-Hetzner specific configuration, for MTU modifications.
+:::warning WARNING: Hetzner specific configuration
+Hetnzer servers use a MTU of 1450.
+You need to configure Docker to use the same MTU.

-On the `manager node`, run the following command to configure Docker.
+On the `manager`, run the following command to configure Docker.

 ```bash
 mkdir -p /etc/docker